Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Metric and simplicial trees, and graphs of groups

 Note that contrarily to the case of Riemannian manifolds, there are many more (tree) lattices than there are geometrically finite (tree) lattices, even in regular trees, see for instance \cite{BasLub01}.

-In Part \ref{sect:arithappli} of this text, we will consider simplicial graphs of groups that arise from arithmetics of non-Archimedean local fields.
-We say that $\Ga$ is {\em algebraic} if there exists a non-Archimedean local field $\wh K$ (a finite extension of $\QQ_p$ for some prime $p$ or the field of formal Laurent series over a finite field) and a connected semi-simple algebraic group $\underline{G}$ with finite centre defined over $\wh K$, of $\wh K$-rank one, such that $\XX$ identifies with the Bruhat-Tits tree of $\underline{G}$ in such a way that $\Ga$ identifies with a lattice of $\underline{G}(\wh K)$.
+In Part \ref{sect:arithappli} of this book, we will consider simplicial graphs of groups that arise from the arithmetic of non-Archimedean local fields.
+We say that a discrete group $\Ga$ of (inversion-free) automorphisms of a simplicial tree $\XX$ is {\em algebraic} if there exist a non-Archimedean local field $\wh K$ (a finite extension of $\QQ_p$ for some prime $p$ or the field of formal Laurent series over a finite field) and a connected semi-simple algebraic group $\underline{G}$ with finite centre defined over $\wh K$, of $\wh K$-rank one, such that $\XX$ identifies with the Bruhat-Tits tree of $\underline{G}$ in such a way that $\Ga$ identifies with a lattice of the locally compact group $\underline{G}(\wh K)$.
 If $\Ga$ is algebraic, then $\Ga$ is geometrically finite by \cite{Lubotzky91}.
 Note that $\XX$ is then bipartite, see Section 2 of op.~cit.~for a discussion and references.
-See Sections \ref{sec:fieldsandvaluations} and \ref{subsec:BruhatTitstrees} for more details, and the subsequent Sections for arithmetic applications arising from algebraic lattices.
+See Sections \ref{sec:fieldsandvaluations} and \ref{subsec:BruhatTitstrees} for more details, and their subsequent Sections for arithmetic applications arising from algebraic lattices.